openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 then the user `approved` will be allowed.

-- If the sender of a PR is not allowed to run CI but one of allowed user issue a `/ok-to-test` in any line of a comment the PR will be allowed to run CI.

-- If the user is allowed, `Pipelines as Code` will start creating the `PipelineRun` in the target user namespace.
+If the pull request author does not meet these requirements, another user that does meet these requirements can comment `/ok-to-test` on the pull request to run the PipelineRun.

+## PipelineRun Execution

+The PipelineRun will always run in the namespace of the Repository CRD associated with the repo that generated the event.

-- The user can follow the execution of your pipeline with the [tkn](https://github.com/tektoncd/cli) cli :
+You can follow the execution of your pipeline with the [tkn](https://github.com/tektoncd/cli) cli :

 ```console